top of page

 • What are some examples of student projects?

-Student projects include multi-track recording sessions with local musicians, radio ad production, and sound design for animated films and video games.
-Students will participate in group work and individual projects with the guidance of their instructors, and progress to fully independent and self-managed projects.
+Students participate in group work and individual projects with the guidance of their instructors, and progress to fully independent and self-managed projects.
+Projects include: Multi-track recording sessions with local musicians Radio ad production Sound design for animated films and video games

 • How are students graded?